 We ask the Commission to consider rule changes to improve incumbent fixed operations.

-The Commission Should Adopt A More Robust Regulatory Regime for the 70/80 GHz Band
+The Commission Should Modify the Regulatory Regime for the 70/80 GHz Band

 Given the explosive growth and evolving nature of the applications in the band, the Commission should consider whether "light licensing" needs adjustment.